neuralmagic/sparseml/integrations/huggingface-transformers/README.md

     --task text_classification
 ```

-The command creates a deployment folder in your local directory, which contains the ONNX file and necessary Hugging Face tokenizer and configuration files.
+The command creates a `./deployment` folder in your local directory, which contains the ONNX file and necessary Hugging Face tokenizer and configuration files.

 ### DeepSparse Deployment